Irena-Schindler/Reasearch-Agent-using-Pydantic-AI/README.md

 ## Features

--   **Deep Research**: Takes a query or stock ticker (e.g., "Volkswagen") and generates a comprehensive report.
+-   **Deep Research**: Takes a query or stock ticker (e.g., "VLKAF-Volkswagen AG") and generates a comprehensive report.
 -   **Multi-Step Process**:
     1.  **Planning**: Analyzes the request to identify key research angles.
     2.  **Parallel Execution**: Searches DuckDuckGo and scrapes web pages for each angle in parallel.